Realiserad/fish-ai/README.md

 #### Self-hosted

-To use a self-hosted LLM (behind an OpenAI-compatible API):
+To use a self-hosted language model (behind an OpenAI-compatible API):

 ```ini
 [fish-ai]